 Since it’s their land, the church maintains final decision-making authority.
 But it has remained a thoroughly neighborhood effort all the way through.
 A committee of neighbors, including two church members, formed in early winter 2017 to coordinate procurement of building supplies, organize plot assignment, and prepare for a community work day.

 After some preparatory digging and plowing help from a neighbor on Watson Road, at least a dozen neighbors gathered on church land on May 20 to till in manure from Double JJ Stables on Houserville Road and mushroom compost from a friend, establish plot boundaries, put in a fence, and mark inter-plot paths using sawdust donated by Envinity.

-We’ve had three successful growing seasons since!
+We’ve had five successful growing seasons since!
 See, for example, some of what one family harvested via our Facebook page.